Mikeecee1/HealthInsuranceAnalysis/README.md

 I had some challenges during the visualisation face but was able to satisfactorily overcome these.
 The biggest challenge was to decide which visualitions would best suit my project aims, and where necessary how to format data.
 I also had three minor technical difficulties:

-* filepaths would sometimes become broken (caused by changes to working directory I believe)
+* filepaths would sometimes become broken - Fixed
-* I have included plotly screenshots in this README but was unable to show them within the DataVisualisation notebook (again a filepath problem)
+* I have included plotly screenshots in this README but was unable to show them within the DataVisualisation notebook - Fixed
 * I found it difficult to label some visualisations as I would like, though was largely able to resolve this.

 ## Technical Information ##